HaxeFlixel/haxeflixel.com/src/documents/documentation/00_getting_started/05-hello-world-command-line.html.md

 haxelib run flixel-tools setup
 ```

+You need to have a working installation of [git](http://git-scm.com/) to generate templates or demos, since flixel-tools uses the haxelib git command to download [flixel-templates](https://github.com/HaxeFlixel/flixel-templates) and [flixel-demos](https://github.com/HaxeFlixel/flixel-demos).
+Be sure to choose the *Run Git from the Command Prompt* option because the git command needs to be available in the console.

 #### Create a new HaxeFlixel Project Template

 HaxeFlixel requires a basic structure of files for any project that you can automatically create with a simple command.
 To see the parameters of this command type;